-As is shown in this example, sections of the constitution do not have official headings, although unofficial headings are usually supplied in published versions.
+As is shown in this example, sections of the constitution are not drafted with official headings.
+However, unofficial headings are usually supplied in published versions of the constitution.

 SEC.
 4.06.
 REPEALERS.
-A repealer in a joint resolution is exactly parallel to the repealer in a bill (see Section 3.11 of this manual).
+A repealer in a joint resolution is drafted in the same format used to draft a repealer in a bill.
 For example: